Accurate inputs → predictable outputs → cleaner bloodwork decisions.

 - Mixing mg and mL (entering volume where concentration is required)

-- Entering per-shot dose as weekly dose (double-splitting the dose)
+- Entering per-shot dose as weekly dose (double-splitting)

-- Changing dose and frequency at the same time (you won’t know what caused what)
+- Changing dose and frequency at the same time (you won’t know what did what)

-- Inconsistent injection timing (creates symptoms + lab noise)
+- Inconsistent injection timing (creates symptom noise + lab noise)

 - Hold protocol stable for 6–8 weeks.

-- Use the calculator to convert that change into an executable schedule.
+- Use the calculator to turn that decision into an executable schedule.

 - Re-test 6–8 weeks later to confirm trend.